tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_I_think_my_boss_just_locked_me_in_a_room_with_it.md

 Back in the house I tried to forget.

 Sunlight filtered through slats in the boarded windows, casting stripes of gold and shadow across the breakfast table.
-A pale tree had broken through the floorboards and grown tall through the ceiling, its bark smooth and bone-colored, its branches heavy with parchment where there should have been leaves.
+A pale tree had broken through the floorboards and grown tall through the ceiling.
+Its bark smooth.
+Bone-colored.
+Its branches were heavy with parchment where there should have been leaves.

 The Ma’am reached up and plucked one.